saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 Specifies the orientation of the screen during the test.
 Valid values are `PORTRAIT` and `LANDSCAPE`.

 :::important
-This capability is an Appium capability and needs to be pre-fixed with `appium:` so it becomes `appium:orientation`.
-It can be used for virtual device mobile tests **and** for real device tests.
-It will only flip the screen.
-The capability `deviceOrientation` will flip the skin **and** the screen, see [`deviceOrientation`](#deviceorientation) for more information.
+This capability is an Appium capability that needs to be pre-fixed with `appium:` so it becomes `appium:orientation`.
+It can be used for virtual device mobile tests and real device tests.
+The`appium:orientation` capability will only flip the screen while the capability `deviceOrientation` will flip the skin and the screen.
+See [`deviceOrientation`](#deviceorientation) for more information.
 :::

 ```java